Thrase/Thrase.jl/README.md

 ```

 ### Benchmark Problem 5:
-To run the example code for the <a href="https://strike.scec.org/cvws/seas/download/SEAS_BP5.pdf">fifth SEAS benchmark problem you will need GPU resources to solve in 3 dimensions, without a GPU it will be able to complete in a timely manner
+To run the example code for the <a href="https://strike.scec.org/cvws/seas/download/SEAS_BP5.pdf">fifth SEAS benchmark problem</a> you will need GPU resources to solve in 3 dimensions, without a GPU it will be able to complete in a timely manner
 ```
 include("examples/BP5/BP5-QD.jl");
 ```